-Last updated on January 19, 2023
+Last updated on September 25, 2023

-For a moment, though, I want to focus on African-Americans.
-I was as disturbed as everyone else to witness the murder of George Floyd at the hands of three white Minneapolis police officers on May 25, 2020.
+For a moment, though, I want to focus on African Americans.
+On May 25, 2020, I was as disturbed as everyone else to witness the murder of George Floyd at the hands of three white Minneapolis police officers.
 What happened was pure evil.
 Regardless of what preceded such an atrocity, to hold a helpless man down on the ground for almost nine minutes and stand by and watch his life slip away was inhumane.

 One cannot use one injustice (killing George Floyd) to fix other wrongs (e.g., defunding the police), which would have a disastrous effect on society.
 To riot, set buildings on fire, create autonomous zones where police are forbidden to go, or embrace and give credence to a movement like Black Lives Matter is only perpetuating evil.

-I captioned the local news in Santa Monica when rioters were stealing and robbing stores.
+I captioned the local Santa Monica news when rioters were stealing and robbing stores.
 The police stood by and did nothing.
 I am a single mother, and I found this appalling.
-It makes me consider that I need to arm myself and know how to shoot like a pro.
+It made me consider that I needed to arm myself and know how to shoot like a pro.

-I captioned Fox News last week, where businesses in the Chaz Zone were destroyed, and the police did nothing.
-Who knows how many rapes and assaults have taken place.
+I captioned Fox News when rioters destroyed businesses in the Chaz Zone, and the police did nothing.
+Who knows how many rapes and assaults took place.
 I want to give these people the benefit of the doubt.
-Perhaps they are well-intentioned, but they are sorely misguided to come up with this ill-concocted solution.
+Perhaps they are well-intentioned, but they are sorely misguided to come up with this ill-conceived solution.
 One person is needlessly dead, and another is critically injured.

-These demonstrators, emboldened by the Black Lives Matter Movement, have exchanged God’s moral law or standard for one based on a tribe’s governing rules.
+These demonstrators, encouraged by the Black Lives Matter Movement, have exchanged God’s moral law or standard for one based on a tribe’s governing rules.
 Whatever the tribe says is right.
-If you have a different set of standards, then you are part of the problem.
+If you have a different set of standards, you are part of the problem.
 That makes what’s right and what’s wrong morally relative.
 What does that create?
 Lawlessness.

-In Matthew 24:10-12 (NKJV), Jesus told his disciples, when they asked him when the end of all things would be:

-…many will be offended, will betray one another, and will hate one another.
+In Matthew 24:10-12, Jesus told his disciples when the end of all things would be.
+“And then many will be offended, will betray one another, and will hate one another.
 Then many false prophets will rise up and deceive many.
-And because lawlessness will abound, the love of many will grow cold.
+And because lawlessness will abound, the love of many will grow cold.”

-…And now you know what is restraining, that he may be revealed in his own time.
+“And now you know what is restraining, that he may be revealed in his own time.
 For the mystery of lawlessness is already at work; only He who now restrains will do so until He is taken out of the way.
 And the lawless one will be revealed, whom the Lord will consume with the breath of His mouth and destroy with the brightness of His coming.

-The coming of the lawless one is according to the working of Satan, with all power, signs, and lying wonders, and with all unrighteous deception among those who perish because they did not receive the love of the truth, that they might be saved.
+“The coming of the lawless one is according to the working of Satan, with all power, signs, and lying wonders, and with all unrighteous deception among those who perish, because they did not receive the love of the truth, that they might be saved.

-And for this reason, God will send them strong delusion, that they should believe the lie, that they all may be condemned who did not believe the truth but had pleasure in unrighteousness.
+“And for this reason God will send them strong delusion, that they should believe the lie, that they all may be condemned who did not believe the truth but had pleasure in unrighteousness.”

 The Black Lives Matter Movement is dangerous.
 Their platform shreds the Bible—God’s moral law—and replaces it with the #BLM tribal standard.
-Sadly, many well-meaning organizations, Christians, and churches have bought into the Black Lives Matter agenda without carefully considering their real motive or platform.
+Sadly, many well-meaning organizations, Christians, and churches have bought into the Black Lives Matter agenda without considering their real motive or platform.

 The Bible predicted these events thousands of years ago.
 Those who know Biblical prophecy recognize what is happening now are the very things Jesus and the Apostle Paul predicted.